KamsiO/Password_Manager/README.md

 ## Setup
 - Clone repository and open in preffered IDE
-- Navigate to the ui package
+- Navigate to the "ui" package
-- Run Main within the gui package for the gui app
+- Run Main within the "gui" package for the GUI app
-- Run Main within the consoleui package for the console ui app
+- Run Main within the "consoleui" package for the console UI app
 - Enjoy!

 ## Features